 Sharleen Dumont

-Sharleen Dumont recently retired from her role as Staff Lawyer with the Law Society of British Columbia.
+Sharleen Dumont is retired from her role as Staff Lawyer with the Law Society of British Columbia.
 Previously Ms. Dumont was Senior Legal Counsel at the Vancouver Fraser Port Authority and Partner with Alexander, Holburn, Beaudin & Lang.
-Active in her community, she is a Vice Chair of the Complaints Investigation Committee of the Law Society of Yuko and of the Hospital Appeal Board in BC.
-She obtained her law degree from the University of Victoria and holds a Bachelor of Arts in Economics from the University of Calgary.
+She is a Vice Chair of the Complaints Investigation Committee of the Law Society of Yukon and the Vice Chair of the BC Hospital Appeal Board.

 Catherine McCreary